 Her business, ACSC, focused on hiring women, giving many women the opportunity to get a foothold in Afghanistan’s predominantly male-orientated emerging IT market.
 Of this time in her life, Roya Mahboob says that “…in Afghanistan, a place that women are not supposed to even work, outside some businesses like handicrafts or agriculture . . . the challenges were never-ending.”

 Roya Mahboob was named one of TIME Magazine’s 100 Most Influential People in the World in 2013 for her work in building internet classrooms in Afghani high schools.
 She sits on the Advisory Board of Forbes School of Business of Ashford University, Resolution Project, and the Global Thinkers Forum organisation.
-She is was a member of the 2014 Tribeca Disruptive Innovation Awards, Civil Innovators, and the Young Leader of World Economic Forum.
+She is was a member of the 2014 Tribeca Disruptive Innovation Awards, Civic Innovators, and the Young Leader of the World Economic Forum.

 Roya Mahboob, as a speaker, is soft-spoken and eloquent, delivering a powerful message that leaves audiences enchanted and motivated at the same time.